-Background concentrations for 24-hr PM{2.5} were obtained from the EPA AIRS monitor 482011039 located at 4514 1⁄2 Durant St., Deer Park, Harris County.
+Background concentrations for 24-hr $PM{2.5}$ were obtained from the EPA AIRS monitor 482011039 located at 4514 1⁄2 Durant St., Deer Park, Harris County.
 The three-year average (2014-2016) of the 98th percentile of the annual distribution of the 24-hr concentrations was used for the 24-hr value.
-This value represents the highest three-year average of the 98th percentile of the annual distribution of the 24-hr concentrations from areas in and near TCEQ Region 10 and it was selected for a conservative analysis.
-Background concentrations for annual PM{2.5} were obtained from the EPA AIRS monitor 482010024 located at 4510 1⁄2 Aldine Mail Rd., Houston, Harris County.
+This value represents the highest three-year average of the 98th percentile of the annual distribution of the 24-hr concentrations from areas in and near TCEQ Region 12 and it was selected for a conservative analysis.
+For sites proposed to be located in Harris County, background concentrations for annual $PM{2.5}$ were obtained from the EPA AIRS monitor 482011035 located at 9525 1⁄2 Clinton Dr., Houston, Harris County.
 The three-year average (2014-2016) of the annual concentrations was used for the annual value.
-Except for the Clinton Dr. monitor located in Harris County, which would be overly conservative for TCEQ Region 10, this value represents the highest three-year average of the annual concentrations from areas in and near TCEQ Region 10, this value represents the highest three-year average of the annual value.
+This value represents the highest three-year average of the annual concentrations from areas in and near TCEQ Region 12 and it was selected for a conservative analysis.
+For sites proposed to be located in one of the other counties of TCEQ Region 12, background concentrations for annual $PM{2.5}$ were obtained from the EPA AIRS monitor 482010024 located at 4510 1⁄2 Aldine Mail Rd., Houston, Harris County.
+The three-year average (2014-2016) of the annual concentrations was used for the annual value.
+Except for the Clinton Dr. monitor located in Harris County, which would be overly conservative for the other counties of TCEQ Region 12, this value represents the highest three-year average of the annual concentrations the highest three-year average of the annual concentrations areas in and near TCEQ Region 12, this value represents the highest three-year average of the annual concentrations for annual value.
+Except for the clinton Dr. monitor located in Harris County, which would be overly conservative for the other counties of TCEQ Region 12, this value represents the highest three-year average of the annual concentrations from areas in and near TCEQ Region 12 and it was selected for a conservative analysis.